 The Poincaré Sphere (also called the Stokes Sphere, the Foucault Sphere, and the Fresnel Sphere) was originally conceived by Henri Poincaré in 1892 to describe polarized light, and by Foucault to describe free-swinging pendulum motion.
 It was adapted by Peter Scheiber in 1970 to describe the phase relationships between the stereo channels of a recording, and was independently discovered by the page author for the same purpose.
 All modulations are on the surface of the sphere.
 The six orthogonal modulations are shown as follows:

-The stereo pickup can play back any modulation on the Poincaré Sphere.
-Some kind of decoder is then used to recover the wanted signals and route them to the proper speakers.
+The stereo pickup can play any Poincaré Sphere modulation.
+A decoder recovers the wanted signals and sends them to the proper speakers.

 Regular Matrix |